All about premiums

 Rewards and discounts

-Some members may qualify for rewards and discounts on their premium.
-These include a direct debit discount, low claims reward, healthy lifestyle reward, and free child discount.
+Some members may qualify for discounts on their premium.
+These include a direct debit discount, low claims discount, healthy lifestyle reward, and free child discount.

 Work scheme arrangements

-If you’re part of a work scheme, it’s likely that you receive a discounted rate over private membership rates.
+If you’re part of a work scheme, it’s likely that you receive a discounted rate from private membership rates.
 This discount is reviewed each year and may take into account:

 - the number of employees in your work scheme